Related: What features does Sleeper have that other platforms don't have?

 Sleeper is the only platform that has yet to go down.
 ESPN and Yahoo! both have a history of glitches that have prevented people from setting their lineup or viewing live scores, despite many years to fix these bugs.

-Sleeper also loads much faster than Yahoo and ESPN on every single screen for every single interaction.
+Sleeper also loads much faster than Yahoo and ESPN.
 Whether it's add/drops, waiver processing, viewing matchups, checking scores.
-Everything on Sleeper is noticeably faster.
+Almost everything on Sleeper is noticeably faster.

 Technology decisions also affect product features.
 One example is waivers.
 Yahoo! and ESPN take hours to process waivers, while Sleeper has a feature called Waiver Countdown where waivers are processed at precisely midnight in under 1 second, for every single league.
-Without major architectural and technology changes, ESPN and Yahoo! will never be able to offer something like this.
+It's a conscious architectural decision born from the frustration of waiting hours for a waiver claim to clear on Yahoo! and ESPN.
+Waiver Countdown is now a much anticipated event on Sleeper.

 Who has the best mobile apps?

 Sleeper objectively has the highest rated mobile apps of the 3 platforms.
 However, we encourage you to take all 3 apps for a spin.
-The interactions on Sleeper are simply much smoother, and the latest redesign will put Sleeper's design in a place that will be hard to reach for either ESPN or Yahoo!.
+We designed the interactions on Sleeper to be buttery smooth, and focus a lot of attention onto the first time user experience, as well as making research and navigation fast for repeat users.

 Who has the best web apps?